mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 Culture is the set of behaviors that are nerfed and buffed.
 As a remote-first culture we want to buff behavior that promotes asynchronous communication and remote work.
 We want to nerf behavior that creates unnecessary synchronous meetings.

-### Open actions
+### Open Actions

 Term for publicly documenting information in a web-discoverable format \(GitHub Issue, Staff Handbook entry, forum post, etc.\) prior to sharing guidance to staff and community members.
 We prefer open actions to [dark actions](list-of-terms.md#dark-actions).

 ### PTO

-_Paid Time Off_ is time away from work paid for by the company to staff, including holidays, vacations and approved leaves of absence.
+_Paid Time Off_ is time away from work paid for by the company to staff, including holidays, vacations, and approved leaves of absence.
 See [PTO](../../operations/workplace/people/working-at-mattermost/paid-time-off.md).

 ### **RHS**